baptistecolle/baptistecolle/README.md

 # Hey!
 Welcome to my GitHub profile 👋

-I'm Baptiste, ML Engineer at Hugging Face 🤗 from Geneva, Switzerland 🇨🇭 Currently exploring life in the Netherlands 🇳🇱
+I'm Baptiste.
+After working as an ML Engineer at Hugging Face 🤗, I decided to take the leap and start my own company.
+I’m currently building in public, experimenting fast, and learning even faster — while building at a pace my sleep schedule strongly disagrees with 😅.
+-> Follow my adventure on [X](https://x.com/_BaptisteColle)

 ## Some Fun Facts about Me 🤔